 The factory said the MOQ for this product was 2000 pcs mainly because their box supplier had this MOQ for customized packaging boxes.
 Printing 1000 boxes will waste more materials than 2000 pcs, thus the price for each box will be much higher than printing 2000 pcs one time.
-If no need own design box, factory is fine with 1000 pieces order.
+If no need for own design box, the factory is fine with 1000 pieces order.

 Our customer said it is a new product for him, and he only needed 1000 pcs for a start.
-But he need customized packing with his company logo on the box.
-If it sells well, he can get more products in future.
+But he needed customized packing with his company logo on the box.
+If it sells well, he can get more products in the future.
 However, he didn’t want to take risks by buying 2000 pcs in the first order.

 After negotiating with the factory, we suggested 3 solutions to solve the problem:

-- Only order 1000 pcs, but pay $0.3 higher for each, because the MOQ is 2,000 pcs.
+- Only order 1000 pcs, but pay $0.3 higher for each because the MOQ is 2,000 pcs.

 - Make an order of 1000 pcs for the product and print 2000 pcs of boxes.
-The rest 1000 pcs of boxes can be reserved for the next order.
+The rest of 1000 pcs of boxes can be reserved for the next order.
 The customer only needs to pay for 1000 pcs of the product and 2000 boxes during the first order (a box is $0.5 each).